-Professor of Company Law
+Professor Company Law

-Subsequently, Iris Wuisman launched a start-up in the energy sector that designs and produces energy management systems and currently operates in several countries.
-While developing her business, she began writing her Ph.D. thesis about the introduction of limited liability partnerships in the Netherlands, where she discussed the desirability of this legal form and described the way it could be included in Dutch partnership law.
-In her dissertation, Iris created a link between social developments, economic considerations and the legal framework for close and personal collaboration.
-While pursuing her PhD, Iris also worked as a lawyer at Stibbe Amsterdam, where she specialized in the field of capital markets, finance and corporate litigation.
-She was awarded her Ph.D.-degree in 2011 after successfully defending her thesis entitled: ‘A Dutch Limited Liability Partnership: desirable?’
-[Original title: ‘Een Nederlandse personenvennootschap met beperkte aansprakelijkheid: wenselijk?’
+Subsequently, Professor Wuisman launched a start-up in the energy sector that designs and produces energy management systems.
+While developing her business, she began writing her PhD thesis on the introduction of limited liability partnerships in the Netherlands, discussing the desirability of this legal form and describing how it could be incorporated in Dutch partnership law.
+In her thesis, Wuisman established a link between social developments, economic considerations and the legal framework for close, personal collaboration.
+During her PhD studies, Iris also worked as a lawyer at Stibbe Amsterdam, specialising in capital markets, finance and corporate litigation.
+She obtained her PhD in 2011 following her successful defence of her thesis entitled ‘A Dutch Limited Liability Partnership: desirable?’
+[Original title: Een Nederlandse personenvennootschap met beperkte aansprakelijkheid: wenselijk?
 (Uitgave vanwege het Instituut voor Ondernemingsrecht nr.
 81. Deventer: Kluwer 2011)].

 - Doceren aan de specialisatieopleiding Vennootschaps- en rechtspersonenrecht